tembo-io/website/docusaurus/docs/tembo-stacks/mongo-alternative.md

 ]);
 ```

-When you conduct these operations, you should see an automated response
+When you conduct these operations, you should see the following automated response:

 ```text
 {